M64GitHub/1st-shot/README.md

 ## **Next-Level Terminal Bullet Hell**

-*Authentic Commodore 64 SID music.
+Authentic Commodore 64 SID music.
 Subpixel-smooth sprite animation.
 Explosions and bonus points.
-All in your terminal.*
+All in your terminal.

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />

----
+> *"The limitations aren't in the medium — they're in our imagination."*

 This isn't your typical ASCII roguelike. **1st-shot** pushes terminal gaming into uncharted territory with technology that rivals modern GUI games: